Sustainability at UAL

 Scope 3 emissions

-UAL has also set a baseline and target for reduction of Scope 3 emissions particularly those due to transport (Scope 1, 2 & 3 emissions (PDF 41KB)).
+UAL has also set a baseline and target for reduction of Scope 3 emissions particularly those due to transport (Scope 1, 2 and 3 emissions (PDF 41KB)).
 Our scope 3 emissions are also reported annually to HESA.

 Emissions from residential buildings

 We report emissions from residential halls over which we have control.

 UAL is a full member and affiliate of Electronics Watch with full access to its reports and tools.
 Our affiliation to Electronics Watch has been extended through the London University Purchasing Consortium (LUPC).
 The LUPC is a founding member of the Electronics Watch initiative to enhance the security and health of electronics workers.

 The Chartered Institute of Procurement and Supply (CIPS) published an index framework to give purchasers more visibility on the supply chain of their products and services.